Back to Guides

 Some people consider Die Hard a Christmas movie because it takes place on Christmas Eve and briefly features a company Christmas party.

 Disbelievers, however, don’t think these Christmas elements are enough to categorize Die Hard as a holiday film.
-In other words, they can argue that the movie could take place in the middle of summer, and it would have no impact on the plot.
+In other words, they believe the movie could take place in the middle of summer, and it would have no impact on the plot.

 If you ask us, Die Hard is a classic Bruce Willis action flick worthy of watching any time of year (but we really enjoy it at Christmas).